 The only bad thing is you need a minimum of $25 cash back to redeem your rewards earnings.
 But you can redeem for a statement credit or a deposit into a PNC bank account.

-Your other option is the PNC Points Visa, but it just gives points redeemable for cash back not actual cash back.
+You can also earn cash rewards with the PNC Points Visa® Credit Card.
+Note, though, that this card just gives points redeemable for cash not actual cash back.
 Although that card offers pretty good points-earning rates, each point is worth a lot less than 1 cent in cash back.

-There is no PNC student credit card.
-And all three PNC consumer credit cards require excellent credit for approval.
+No, there are no PNC credit cards available for students right now.
+Plus, most PNC consumer credit cards require at least good or excellent credit for approval.
 That puts them out of reach not only for most college students, but also the average person.

 Another credit-building option is to open a secured credit card account.
 A secured card requires you make an upfront deposit to set your credit limit.
-A good secured credit card to consider is the Capital One Secured Mastercard.
-You’ll receive a $200 credit limit with a required deposit of $49, $99 or $200 based on creditworthiness.
+A good secured credit card to consider is the Capital One Platinum Secured Credit Card.
+You’ll receive a $200 credit limit with a required deposit of $49, $99 or $200 based on the specifics of your credit history.

 Here are some alternatives to a PNC student credit card:

-Capital One Secured Mastercard: $0 annual fee.
-Initial credit limit of $200 with a deposit of $49, $99, or $200, based on creditworthiness.
-Eligible for credit limit increase when you make your first five monthly payments on time.
+Capital One Platinum Secured offers an initial credit limit of $200 with a deposit of $49, $99 or $200, based on the specifics of your credit history.
+You will be eligible for a credit limit increase when you make your first six monthly payments on time.
+The card has a $0 annual fee.

-There is no PNC student credit card.
-But students can still get a PNC credit card by somehow building excellent credit, applying with a co-signer, or getting an existing cardholder to make them an authorized user.
+Ultimately, it is worth noting that students can still get a PNC credit card by somehow building at least good credit or getting an existing cardholder to make them an authorized user.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.